I have indoor plants for my living room. Therefore, the question of when should I use a humidifier for my plants is very vital to me.

 So, when do your indoor plants need a humidifier most?
 During winter, we switch on the heat which sucks in the damp air and blows out dry warm air.
 Dry air is not good for the plants.
 Therefore, the months of November, December, January and February, or whenever the heater is on, are good for humidifying the air around indoor plants.

-In 2019 and beyond, indoor plants have been a trendy habit for interior décor.
+From 2019, indoor plants have been a trendy habit for interior décor.
 If you do not have a few indoor plants, then your interior décor is missing quite a lot.

 Along with the purchase of some of the best indoor plants, there comes the need to sustain them in the best conditions possible.
 This is why you need the best humidifier for plants.